PolymerElements/app-route/README.md

 ```

 `__queryParams` is private to discourage directly data-binding to it.
 This is so
-that routing elements like `carbon-route` can intermediate changes to the query
+that routing elements like `app-route` can intermediate changes to the query
-params and choose whether to propagate them upstream or not. `carbon-route` for
+params and choose whether to propagate them upstream or not. `app-route` for
 example will not propagate changes to its `queryParams` property if it is not
 currently active.
 A public queryParams object will also be produced in which you
 should perform data-binding operations.